ansys/pystk/doc/source/api/ansys/stk/core/vgt/ITimeToolSignalDelayBasic.rst

 ITimeToolSignalDelayBasic
 =========================

-.. py:class:: ITimeToolSignalDelayBasic
+.. py:class:: ansys.stk.core.vgt.ITimeToolSignalDelayBasic

    object

    Signal delay definition determines how long it takes for a signal to propagate from one location to another.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: ITimeToolSignalDelayBasic

 Overview
 --------